Dental Bridges in Bismarck & Garrison ND

 What Is A Dental Bridge?

 A dental bridge is one or more false teeth that are permanently placed between two healthy teeth to replace a missing tooth or teeth.
 The phrase “false teeth” can be misleading, however, as dental bridges are permanently fixed in your mouth and cannot be removed the way dentures can.

-Your bridge will be secured by dental crowns which are placed on your adjoining healthy teeth.
+Your bridge will be secured by dental crowns that are placed on your adjoining healthy teeth.
 On some occasions may be supported by dental implants.
-Modern cosmetic dentistry allows us to create porcelain dental bridges which very closely match the shapes and colors of your surrounding teeth, enabling them to look very natural.
+Modern cosmetic dentistry allows us to create porcelain dental bridges that very closely match the shapes and colors of your surrounding teeth, enabling them to look very natural.

 Dental Bridge vs. Dental Implant

 A dental implant is surgically placed into your jaw and over time, it fuses with the bone to mimic the anchoring qualities of a natural tooth root.
 It is a more conservative restoration than a bridge since adjoining teeth do not have to be used as abutments.
 They are also a more versatile restoration since they do not require a natural tooth on either side for support.

 Types of Dental Bridges